Department of Psychosocial and Psychoanalytic Studies

 • You could also continue your education with us in readiness for employment in clinical practice, non-governmental organisation work or business and organisational consultancy.
 Your advanced skill set will be highly valued by public and private mental health and social care providers, the third sector and large corporations and organisations.

 • Past students of the Department have graduated into a range of successful jobs in fields such as; social care, psychotherapy and counselling, teaching, charity and third sector roles, business, management and clinical therapeutic practice.
-88% of graduates from the Department of Psychosocial and Psychoanalytic Studies are in employment or further study (Graduate Outcomes 2022).
+96% of our postgraduate graduates are in employment or further study (Graduate Outcomes 2024).

 • Many of our students have launched their own businesses and social enterprises, such as nature-based psychodynamic psychotherapy for children and young people or opening their own psychotherapy and counselling practices.